norman/babosa/README.md

     # You can also disallow trailing punctuation chars
     "über cool stuff!".to_slug.to_ruby_method(false) #=> uber_cool_stuff

+#### Easy to Extend

-You can easily add custom transliterators for your language with very little code, for example here's the transliterator for German:
+You can add custom transliterators for your language with very little code.
+For example here's the transliterator for German:

     # encoding: utf-8
     module Babosa